roybahat/thisisnotadvice/managing-yourself.md

 It starts with your own emotional health: many problems that we have around work stem from believing we're not good enough.
 Often, people are unsure about their work's predictability and become ashamed -- unwilling to say they're unsure when they will be able to deliver -- and go quiet.&#x20;

-To prevent that happening, first recognize yourself that there's unpredictability to your work.&#x20;
+To prevent that happening, first recognize in yourself that there's unpredictability to your work.&#x20;

 Then try to create an environment where others understand the nature of the problem you're trying to solve.
 For example, if your manager asks on Monday for you to ship a feature by Tuesday and you don't know if it can be built, try to talk about it.
 Explain to them why it's unpredictable.
 Their fear is that you're just looking to go slowly and not produce.
 Try to reduce that fear by sharing with them what you'll do to better predict the outcomes of your own work.